turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 ```
 func flyTo(destination : String) {

 }
 ```

 The `destination` that comes in is the marker like `"Denver"`.
-*Can you write one line here that stores that marker into the plane's `location` instance variable?
+*Can you write one line here that stores that marker into the plane's `location` instance variable?*

 Test it by running `main.swift` and -- you're still in St. Louis???

-#### Dream Destinations
+### EXTENSION: Dream Destinations

 Can you add a destination to the application?
 You'll need to carefully change `AviatrixData`: